Hot-blooded horse: Breeds classified as "hot-blooded"

-According to the 2016 edition of the zootechnical book edited by Valerie Porter for CAB International, the term hot-blooded is reserved in its strictest sense for the Arabian,Marwari and kathiyawadi Barb and Turk.
+According to the 2016 edition of the zootechnical book edited by Valerie Porter for CAB International, the term hot-blooded is reserved in its strictest sense for the Arabian, Marwari and kathiyawadi Barb and Turk.
 In an extended sense, it happens to include the major Iberian breeds, the Purebred Spanish and the Lusitano.
 Dr. Gus Cothran, from the University of Kentucky, classifies separately the Iberian horses and the hot-blooded ones.
 The Iberian horses are a cross between the hot-blooded Arabian and Barb horses and the local cold-blooded Celtiberian strain.

-Veterinarian Kristin J. Holtgrew-Bohling's glossary (second edition 2014) describes "hot-blooded horses" as animals whose pedigree can be traced back to horses originating in the deserts of North Africa and the Mediterranean Sea, and this author broadly includes breeds, such as the Thoroughbred, Standardbred, Quarter Horse, and Tennessee Walker.
-This is the case for the Karabakh, the Anglo-Arabian, the Hanoverian and the Mecklenburger horse in Germany.
-The Namib horse was described as hot-blooded, before a genetic study demonstrated its proximity to the Arabian.
+Veterinarian Kristin J. Holtgrew-Bohling's glossary describes "hot-blooded horses" as animals whose pedigree can be traced back to horses originating in the deserts of North Africa and the Mediterranean Sea, and includes other breeds not broadly considered hot-blooded.